 Rhode Island’s Superior Courts are the general jurisdiction trial courts for the state.
 These courts handle all felonies and civil cases of more than $10,000.
 Superior Courts have concurrent jurisdiction with District Courts in civil lawsuits where the amount is between $5,000 - $10,000.
 There are 22 judges and five magistrates that preside over Superior Courts.
 These courts hold jury trials for both civil and criminal matters.
 District Court appeals come to Superior Court, and they are tried “de novo” (meaning a brand, new trial is used).
 Superior Court also handles zoning board, Probate Court and agency appeals.

 Rhode Island District Courts are limited jurisdiction trial courts, and they have 12 judges and two magistrates.
 One judge assumes the role of Chief Judge, and the other 11 are Associate Judges.
 District Courts have concurrent jurisdiction with Superior Courts in civil matters of $5,000-$10,000.
 They also handle cases involving contract disputes, tort cases, small claims of up to $2,500, mental health cases, preliminary hearings for felonies, and administrative agency appeals.
 These courts have a division for helping veterans with treatment, and they resolve landlord/tenant disputes.
-District Courts are split up into six judicial districts across the state of Rhode Island.
+District Courts are split up into six judicial districts across the RI state.

 Rhode Island’s Family Court was created in 1935 as a division of the Supreme Court.
 Since then the court has been restructured, but its goals are still the same; “focus special attention on individual and social problems concerning families and children,” and “to assist, to protect, and if possible, to restore families whose unity or well-being is threatened.”
 The types of cases heard in Family Court are divorces, alimony, child support, child delinquency, adoptions, paternity proceedings, mentally ill children, the neglect and abuse of children and other family-related matters.